birobirobiro/awesome-shadcn-ui/README.md

 ## Libs and Components

 - [aceternity-ui](https://ui.aceternity.com/) - Copy paste the most trending react components without having to worry about styling and animations.
-- [assistant-ui](https://github.com/Yonom/assistant-ui) - React Components for AI Chat
+- [assistant-ui](https://github.com/Yonom/assistant-ui) - React Components for AI Chat.
 - [autocomplete-select-shadcn-ui](https://www.armand-salle.fr/post/autocomplete-select-shadcn-ui) - Autocomplete component built with shadcn/ui and Fancy Multi Select by Maximilian Kaske.
 - [auto-form](https://github.com/vantezzen/auto-form) - A React component that automatically creates a shadcn/ui form based on a zod schema.
 - [capture-photo](https://github.com/UretzkyZvi/capture-photo) - Capture-Photo is a versatile, browser-based React component designed to streamline the integration of camera functionalities directly into your web applications.
-- [clerk-elements](https://clerk.com/docs/elements/examples/shadcn-ui) - Composable components that can be used to build custom UIs on top of Clerk's APIs
+- [clerk-elements](https://clerk.com/docs/elements/examples/shadcn-ui) - Composable components that can be used to build custom UIs on top of Clerk's APIs.
-- [clerk-shadcn-theme](https://github.com/stormynight9/clerk-shadcn-theme) - Easily synchronize your Clerk `<SignIn />` and `<SignUp />` components with your shadcn/ui styles
+- [clerk-shadcn-theme](https://github.com/stormynight9/clerk-shadcn-theme) - Easily synchronize your Clerk `<SignIn />` and `<SignUp />` components with your shadcn/ui styles.
 - [country-state-dropdown](https://github.com/Jayprecode/country-state-dropdown) - This Component is built with Nextjs, Tailwindcss, shadcn/ui & Zustand for state management.
 - [cult-ui](https://www.cult-ui.com/) - A well curated set of animated shadcn-style React components for more specific use-cases.
 - [credenza](https://github.com/redpangilinan/credenza) - Ready-made responsive modal component for shadcn/ui.